 Eating disorders and disordered weight control behaviors present a significant threat to the health of adolescents and adults, yet they remain largely overlooked by public health and preventive medicine professionals.
 To address this critical need, we launched STRIPED in July 2009, based at the Harvard School of Public Health and Children’s Hospital Boston, with the goal of building a transdisciplinary training initiative that will generate professionals with the depth and range of expertise and skills needed to take on the challenge of eating disorders prevention.

 Our initiative is a public health incubator, designed to cultivate the creation of novel insights and strategies for prevention by introducing trainees to a rich array of disciplinary perspectives, methodologies, and theories and providing them with opportunities to join crosscutting collaborative teams.

-The Matina S. Horner, Ph.D.
-Summer Research Fellowship Program is designed to mentor young investigators in the field of eating disorders.
-Fellows accepted into the program will complete a 10-week independent research project at the Harris Center.
+The Eating Disorders Clinical and Research Program (EDCRP) Summer Research Fellowship is designed to mentor young investigators in the field of eating disorders.
+Fellows accepted into the program will complete an 8-week independent research project at the EDCRP at Massachusetts General Hospital.
 In completing the project, our Fellows receive supervision and mentorship, participate in current research activities, and meet weekly with our staff.